2491 W Iliff Ave, Denver, CO 80219

 What should you do if Drano did not clear the clog?

 If Drano did not clear the clog, do not keep stacking product on the same problem.
 At that point, the smarter move is to figure out whether you are dealing with a surface clog, a trap problem, a branch-drain issue, or something farther down the line.
+A drain inspection and cleaning visit answers that question directly, and a drain that is actively backing up is what emergency drain cleaning is for.

 Mini-scenario 1: A bathroom sink is draining slowly because hair and soap residue built up around the stopper.
 The homeowner removes the visible debris first, then uses the correct drain product once and the sink returns to normal.
 That is a narrow, reasonable use case.